Wireless DC Electric Linear Actuator Switch 1-CH 40A Receiver (Model: 0020511)

 Output Voltage: 12VDC (model S1PF-DC12) or 24VDC (model S1PF-DC24)

-2 control modes: Interlocking, Momentary
+2 Selectable Modes: Interlocking, Momentary

 Quiescent Current: ≤10mA